-If you have any questions about installing Tigo products, please contact a Tigo sales engineering team:

-If an issue persists after following the troubleshooting steps listed in this manual, visit the Tigo Help Center.
+If you have any questions about installing Tigo products after following the steps listed in this manual, visit the Tigo Help Center.
 If you open a support ticket, include the following information:

 - A summary of tests you've performed - System name or ID, owner, address, and installer - Serial number(s) of the affected MLPE/transmitters. - Number of strings per inverter MPPT - Number of modules per string - Length of each string from the positive to the negative home run at the inverter - If available, inverter production, current, and voltage graphs